 Ceramic products include a variety of biologically inert compounds (including tricalcium phosphate, calcium sulfate, and hydroxyapatite) that can be constructed as a scaffold to simulate the mineral phase of bone.
 They are osteoconductive, but are generally not osteoinductive, and greater success rates have been achieved when used with a source of cells such as autograft or BMA.
 They vary widely based on differences in composition, manufacturing, porosity, and structure which may ultimately affect their efficacy.
-There is insufficient high-quality evidence to come to determine the efficacy and safety of these products on health care outcomes, and how they compare with established bone grafting procedures.
+Ceramic based products have data that is lacking in clinical efficacy and safety due to no comparison groups using established bone grafting products.
+In addition study design and the requirement for longer term higher quality comparison groups and well-designed prospective trials may yield more definitive findings.